JISNAJOY/laravel-todo-app/README.md

-# Laravel Task Manager 📝
+# Laravel Todo application 📝

-A simple Laravel Task Manager application built to learn and demonstrate core Laravel concepts such as routing, controllers, authentication, validation, and Blade components.
+A simple Laravel Todo application built to learn and demonstrate core Laravel concepts such as routing, controllers, authentication, validation, and Blade components.

 ---